-On the basis of the results of the most recent full actuarial investigation conducted by the Fund's Actuary as at 31 December 2011, [Employer name] makes employer contributions to the Fund's Defined Benefit category at rates determined by the Fund's Trustee.
-For the year ended 30 June 2014, this rate was 9.25% of members' salaries.
-This rate increased to 9.5% on 1 July 2014 and is expected to increase in line with the required Superannuation Guarantee contribution rate.
+On the basis of the results of the most recent full actuarial investigation ^{AASB 119} ^{148 (a)} conducted by the Fund's Actuary as at 30 June 2014, [Employer name] makes employer contributions to the Fund's Defined Benefit category at rates determined by the Fund's Trustee, on the advice of the Fund's Actuary.
+For the year ended 30 June 2015, this rate was 9.5% of members' salaries.
+This rate increased from 9.25% for year ended 30 June 2014 and will increase in line with the required Superannuation Guarantee contribution rate.